askmishra/Site-Api-Key/site_api_key/README.md

 INTRODUCTION
 ------------

-A Site Api Key Moduel is responsible to add add configuration field in site information Form.
+A Site Api Key Moduel is responsible to add configuration field in site information Form.